+86-156-2511-0166[email protected]WhatsApp

 Previous article

-The Minister of Marine and Blue Economy, Dr. Adegboyega Oyetola, on Thursday, commissioned the Institute of Maritime Studies (IMS) Multipurpose Building at the University of Lagos, reaffirming the Federal Government’s commitment to advancing Nigeria’s marine and blue economy through sustained investment in human capital and infrastructure.
+The Minister of Marine and Blue Economy, Dr. Adegboyega Oyetola, on Thursday commissioned the Institute of Maritime Studies (IMS) Multipurpose Building at the University of Lagos, marking a significant milestone in Nigeria's drive to develop human capital for its maritime and blue economy sectors.

-The facility, donated by the Nigerian Maritime Administration and Safety Agency (NIMASA), is equipped with modern lecture rooms, laboratories, and specialised facilities to support teaching, research, and innovation in the maritime sector.
-Describing the project as a milestone, Dr.
+The facility, fully funded and equipped by the Nigerian Maritime Administration and Safety Agency (NIMASA), features modern lecture rooms, specialized laboratories, and dedicated spaces designed to support comprehensive teaching, research, and innovation in the maritime domain.
+The Minister described the project as a concrete manifestation of the Federal Government's resolve to strengthen institutional capacity and position the blue economy as a central pillar of national prosperity.

-He further outlined key government initiatives, including the planned disbursement of the Cabotage Vessel Financing Fund (CVFF), expected to boost indigenous shipping capacity and create up to 30,000 jobs.
-He added that ongoing port modernisation projects are projected to “generate up to 20,000 jobs for our teeming youths, while significantly improving port efficiency, reducing turnaround time, and enhancing Nigeria’s competitiveness as a maritime hub in West and Central Africa.”
-Director-General of NIMASA, Dr.
+Regarding infrastructure and fleet development, the Minister outlined the anticipated impact of the planned Cabotage Vessel Financing Fund (CVFF) disbursement, which is projected to boost indigenous shipping capacity and generate up to 30,000 direct jobs within the maritime sector.
+He further noted that ongoing port modernization initiatives are expected to produce up to 20,000 employment opportunities for young Nigerians while substantially improving port efficiency, reducing vessel turnaround times, and strengthening Nigeria's competitive positioning as a premier maritime hub in West and Central Africa.

-Dayo Mobereola, said the agency is partnering with eight Nigerian universities, as well as international institutions including the World Maritime University, to strengthen maritime manpower development.
-He stressed that building a skilled offshore workforce will enhance Nigeria’s global competitiveness, reduce dependence on foreign expertise, and create sustainable employment opportunities.
+NIMASA Director-General Dr. Dayo Mobereola emphasized that the agency has established partnerships with eight Nigerian universities and maintains collaborative arrangements with international institutions including the World Maritime University to ensure comprehensive maritime manpower development.
+He stressed that cultivating a skilled offshore workforce will enhance Nigeria's global competitiveness, reduce dependence on foreign maritime expertise, and generate sustainable employment pathways for professionals across the sector.

-Mobereola noted that the NIMASA–UNILAG partnership will boost research, support data-driven policymaking, and produce industry-ready professionals to meet evolving demands in the maritime sector.
-In her remarks, the Vice-Chancellor of the University of Lagos, Professor Folasade Ogunsola, said the new facility will enhance teaching, research, and professional training in areas such as maritime law, shipping management, port operations, logistics, and marine environmental studies.
+Vice-Chancellor of the University of Lagos, Professor Folasade Ogunsola, described the new facility as a transformative addition that will significantly enhance teaching, research, and professional training capabilities in maritime law, shipping management, port operations, logistics, and marine environmental studies.

 Next article